 Some of Kelley’s lines, such as the signs, personalized towels, candles and braided rugs, will now be carried by Kismet at Caryn’s at 72 Main St.

 Kelley hadn’t given much thought to retiring until recently.
 “I mentioned to a friend that ‘I’m kind of getting ready, but I’m not sure, and I don’t know how one knows,’ ” she recalls.
 “She told me I’d know when it was really ‘the time.’
 Two weeks later, I called her back and said ‘It’s time.’ ”

 Kelley and her husband, who have been married for 12 years after a long-distance relationship (they met at a beach in Rhode Island), will be heading to coastal South Carolina, where they have family, by April.
 There, Kelley envisions a few months of doing nothing but “planning Sunday dinners, playing cards, lots of beach time.”

 Then she lets slip that “there’s this new gift shop there.
 Maybe I would work two days a week … We’ll see.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.